gvolpe/sbt-nix.g8/README.md

 ## Get started with sbt-nix.g8

-A bit earlier, it was recommended to not install `sbt` globally.
-However, if that's the case, how do we create a new project via `sbt new`?
+New Scala projects using `sbt` are usually created using `g8` templates by running `sbt new template.g8`.
+However, a bit earlier it was recommended to not install `sbt` globally.
+So, if that's the case, how do we create a new project via `sbt new`?
 The answer is simple: `nix-shell -p sbt`.
 This command will start a new shell with the `sbt` package available.
 You can ask for more packages, if desired.

 So to get started, this is all we need.